 a bench for bute

-The 17th centruy seen witch trails carried out across Scotland including on the Isle of Bute.
+The 17th centruy seen witch trails carried out across Scotland, including on the Isle of Bute.
 Between 1661-62, the Parish of Rothesay saw six woman accused and tried for witchcraft.
-Some of the evidence used against these woman weaponised local and traditional knowledges of the land through use of natural plant based remedies for ailments.
+Some of the evidence used against these woman weaponised their localised and traditional knowledge of surrounding environments for medicinal use of natural plant-based remedies.

-The design is an assemblage of materials, drawing upon and abstracting the language of Stuart House’s architecture, in particular its articulation of openings between spaces as portals.
-Six charred timber sections are a quiet memorial to the above history.
+The design articulates a series of materials abstracting the architectural language of nearby Stuart House–in particular its formation of openings between spaces as portals.
+Six charred timber sections offer a quiet memorial to the trials.
 As an assemblage, the bench encourages a deeper engagement with specific and wider histories of ecology, mythology, time and oppression on the Isle.